DarrellBailey/Arke/README.md

 # Arke [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)]()
-Arke is an event driven and message based network library for .NET Core
+Arke is an event driven and message based network library for .NET Core.
+Arke is written in fully managed c#, has no external dependencies, and relies on nothing but the .NET framework itself.

 #Features
 ###ArkeMessage